 Fixing problem claims definitely isn’t the fun part of a biller’s day, anyway, so it is easy to overlook this step.
 But the longer you wait, the less likely those problem claims are to get paid.
 They need to be fixed and resubmitted right away.

-As with the aging reports, we hear about many offices who “don’t have time to bother” with the clearinghouse reports.
+As with the aging reports, we hear about many offices that “don’t have time to bother” with the clearinghouse reports.
 Again, that is a huge mistake.

 Mistake #7: Not making the billing the most important job in the office… for the biller